-The subsequents amendments to the 802.11 standard have addressed the first two limitations.
-On the one hand, the introduction of PHY-amendments have boosted the maximum achievable rates, starting with the 802.11b [3] that increased the maximum rate up to 11 Mbps, continuing with the 802.11a and 802.11g amendments that reach up to 54 Mbps, and finally with the 802.11n [4], which introduces the enhancements for higher throughput.
-On the other hand, the 802.11e amendment [5] has introduced traffic differentiation through the setting of the contention parameters, enabling both the ability to prioritize one type of traffic over other types as well as a more efficient operation of WLANs by proper tuning of the MAC parameters [6].
+The subsequent amendments to the 802.11 standard have addressed the first two limitations.
+On the one hand, the introduction of physical amendments has boosted the maximum achievable rates, starting with the 802.11b [3] that increased the maximum rate up to 11 Mb/s, continuing with the 802.11a and 802.11g amendments that reach up to 54 Mb/s, and finally, with the 802.11n [4], which introduces enhancements for higher throughput.
+On the other hand, the 802.11e amendment [5] has introduced traffic differentiation through the setting of contention parameters, enabling both the ability to prioritize one type of traffic over other types and a more efficient operation of WLANs by proper tuning of the MAC parameters [6].
 The remaining challenge, therefore, is to efficiently support multicast over 802.11 WLANs.